In trying to stem coronavirus-shutdown losses, myopic MLB owners have damaged the sport’s soul

 There seems to be a distinct possibility that commissioner Rob Manfred will use his power to impose a 50-game season (with full prorated salaries), which appears to be within his rights by virtue of the agreement between the sides when the game shut down in March.
 Baseball would be back, but with the flimsiest of seasons, much too short to be deemed legitimate in any way.
 There would be an ocean of disgruntled players, backed by a seething union that would almost certainly file a grievance.
 And those expanded playoffs that could have generated some excitement in the fall?
 No way the players would help out the owners by agreeing to that.

 What management seems to be neglecting in all of this is the long-term cost of wielding an iron fist to try to save money now — about $10 million per team, as ESPN’s Jeff Passan broke down the difference between a potential 48-game season and the 82-game season proposed by the players.
 To be fair, that’s on top of what the owners claim to be $3.5 billion in losses they are already facing.
 But what about the loss in franchise value that will accrue when everyone turns away from baseball in utter revulsion over this impasse?
-The phrase, “Penny wise, pound foolish” comes to mind.
+The phrase “Penny wise, pound foolish” comes to mind.

 It took Cal Ripken’s iron-man streak, the Mariners’ wondrous playoff with the Yankees and the home-run chase between Mark McGwire and Sammy Sosa (steroids-tainted as it was) to get the game humming again after the 1994 strike.
 But while revenues have since soared to record levels — a reported $10.7 billion in 2019 — MLB irretrievably damaged something far greater.